Exercise has many health benefits. But you’ll likely experience muscle soreness post-workout, especially if you are a beginner.

 On the other end of the spectrum, there’s heat therapy.
 The use of hot packs or hot compress is an equally popular method of recovery to treat muscle soreness.

-While cold application help alleviate inflammation, heat on the other hand dilates or relaxes the blood resulting in improved blood flow.
-In the case of muscle spasms, hot pack application is the best.
+While cold application helps alleviate inflammation, heat on the other hand dilates or relaxes the blood resulting in improved blood flow.
+In the case of muscle spasms, a hot pack application is the best.

 Hot pack application is usually performed by athletes after training and actual games, as the heat helps in loosening tense muscle fibres.
 When heat is applied to the sore muscle region, the blood vessels start to expand leading to an increase in blood flow to that area.